babohhauru/Machine-Learning/week2/report/Week2 Assignment Report.md

 (ii)&(iii) Then we can get the new graph as shown above.
-The results predicted by the model are different from the former models.
-It is apparent that the shape of the decision boundaries vary, but it is difficult to calculate the boundary of a quadratic model.
+The results predicted by the new model are different from the former models.
+It is apparent that it is difficult to calculate the boundary of a quadratic model.
 In addition, we can get the accuracy by 'score' function and the accuracy of this model is 0.96096, much higher than the linear model trained with the same hyperparameters.